Cooch Behar: Air

 Cooch Behar Airport is a domestic airport located near the city.
 It handles daily flights from Netaji Subash Chandra Bose International Airport in Kolkata.

 The nearest international airport is Bagdogra Airport near Siliguri, about 142 km (88 mi) from Cooch Behar.
-IndiGo, Vistara and Spice Jet are the major carriers that connect the area to Delhi, Kolkata, Guwahati, Mumbai, Chennai, Bangkok, Paro, Bangkok and Chandigarh.
+IndiGo, Vistara and SpiceJet are the major carriers that connect the area to Delhi, Kolkata, Guwahati, Mumbai, Chennai, Bangkok, Paro, Bangkok and Chandigarh.